top of page

 Unknown Cause

 CIDP origins are idiopathic, (unknown).
-Although, one United States research paper documented a small cluster of GBS/CIDP cases among workers in a piggery attributed to Campylobacter Jejuni sometimes found in slaughtered pig, sheep or chicken.
+Although, one United States research paper available online documented a small cluster of GBS/CIDP cases among workers in a piggery attributed to Campylobacter Jejuni sometimes found in slaughtered pig, sheep or chicken.
 I worked in the food industry for years with daily exposure to dried blood from thousands of freshly slaughtered sheep.
 The provided cotton hood head/face and body protective clothing ineffective as a 100% barrier against dried blood contact.
+Some factory floor assigned tasks were working with hand held air guns and filling large recycle type bins with hard poly plastic meat hooks.
+Hooks were manually pulled off of the overhead automated chain line by hand about every eight seconds or so.
+A was hook removed one at a time at their terminus.
+Bins contain hundreds of hooks before they are full.
+Some workers joked these repetitive unofficial job descriptions were employment as a Hooker and a Blower.
+A colourful work description.

-Medical publications such as; National Library of Medicine, Journal of Neuroimmunology etc, cite up to 40% of those diagnosed with GBS/CIDP showed a viral infection with Campylobacter in the few weeks prior to symptoms appearing as the result of the onset of nerve demyelination.
+Medical publications such as National Library of Medicine, Journal of Neuroimmunology etc, cite up to 40% of those diagnosed with GBS/CIDP showed a viral infection with Campylobacter in the few weeks prior to symptoms appearing as the result of the onset of nerve demyelination.
+Nerve damage symptoms such as numbness, tingling and weakness in all limbs.

 I began intravenous immunoglobulin (IVIG) infusion of Privigen that night, Friday.
 Each infusion takes about three to four hours.
 Administered through a catheter needle inserted into a vein in the arm to overwhelm the immune system's own antibodies attacking the nerves.
-The third consecutive day of IVIG had a late finish of 3am.
+In the following days I was moved to another ward.
+The third consecutive day of IVIG had a late finish of 3 am.
 The end of the loading dose of IVIG treatment.
-Within days I had a lumbar puncture (spinal tap).

 Symptoms, Not Good

-A nerve conduction study showed total and partial blockage on major leg nerves.
+I gathered that the nerve conduction study showed total and partial blockage on major leg nerves.
 Symmetrical left and right of the body.
-Multiple blood tests and other tests were carried out.
+I was returned via wheelchair to my ward.
+During the next few days multiple blood tests and other tests were carried out.
 One doctor told me a blood sample was sent to Western Australia for analysis in a laboratory.
 Apparently testing for this one particular pathogen could only be undertaken in Perth.
 Why?
 I don't know!
 The result returned negative.
 Good.
 All tests showed no evidence of recent viral or bacterial infections.
 Nothing.

 Disabled and Bleak Outlook

 All the staff treated me well.
 I could not walk and was dependent on a wheelchair.
 A walking frame provided some standing support for very limited room use.
-Complete loss of balance.
+I was experiencing a complete loss of self-balance.
 Numb from backside and legs down.
 No leg reflexes.
-Paralysis of all four limbs.
+Significant paralysis of all four limbs.
 Acute abdominal tightness caused moderate breathing constriction.
 Tested twice daily for breathing capacity in anticipation I needed artificial breathing assistance via a ventilator.
-Daily stomach injections to prevent blood clots because of immobility.
+I was administered daily stomach injections to prevent blood clots because of immobility.
 I have always been a non-smoker.
 I took solace in this.
 Additional complications I could do without.
 I could hold light weight items such as a spoon, fork and knife but all extremely hard to use.
-Unable to open served food or drink lids.
-Unable to write or use a cell phone, buttons, zippers, tie laces or hold a small cup of coffee in one hand.
-Initially, a few instances where vision was blurry but became quickly focused again.
-There was mild shortness of breath due to tightness around the torso.
-Facial movements unaffected.
+I was unable to open served food or drink lids.
+Could not write or use a mobile (cell) phone, use buttons and zippers, tie laces or hold a small cup of coffee in one hand.
+One doctor asked me to count how many of his fingers were held up in front of my face.
+I counted correctly.
+Previously there were initially a few instances where vision was blurry but then vision quickly came into focus again.
+I kept this alarming thought of possible deteriorating vision to myself.
+My eyesight never gave me problems in the past.
+Always having quite good vision.
+There was mild shortness of breath due to mild tightness felt around the torso.
+What is happening?
+How bad can things get?
+Torso tightness later fluctuated between severe and moderate and was felt daily over the initial few years.
+No airway ventilation was ever required.
+Facial movements were unaffected.

 Specialist Consensus and First Symptom?